gedas178/gedas178/README.md

 - 👋 Hi, I’m @gedas178
-- 👀 I’m interested in Python programing
+- 👀 I’m interested in Python programming
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on mail. gedas178@gmail.com